-- Check the placement of feeding tube to verify the correct placement of tube in the stomach.
+- Check the placement of the feeding tube to verify the correct placement of the tube in the stomach.
 NEVER administer a tube feeding until you are sure the tube is properly positioned in the stomach.
 Administering feeding through a misplaced tube can cause the formula to enter the lungs.

-- To check tube patency and position, remove the cap or plug from the tube feeding and use syringe to aspirate stomach contents.
+- To check tube patency and position, remove the cap or plug from the tube feeding and use a syringe to aspirate stomach contents.
 Examine the aspirate and place a small amount on the pH test strip.
 The tube is patent if the aspirate has a pH of 5.0 or less.
-If pH is higher, do not proceed to feeding, inform the physician as the tube may be displaced.
-Another way to check the placement of tube is by obtaining an x-ray film for tube placement.
+If pH is higher, do not proceed to feed, inform the physician as the tube may be displaced.
+Another way to check the placement of the tube is by obtaining an x-ray film for tube placement.

-- NOTE: In the past, insufflation of air into the tube followed by auscultation of abdominal sound.
+- NOTE: In the past, insufflation of air into the tube was followed by auscultation of abdominal sound.
 This technique is no longer considered reliable in determining the placement of the tube.

 - Assess gastric emptying by aspirating and measuring residual gastric contents.
 If the residual volume is greater than 150ml or the predetermined amount specified in the physician’s order, hold feedings.
 Reinstill any aspirate obtained.

 - Observe the abdomen for distention to assist in recognizing delayed gastric emptying and decreases the risk of regurgitation and pulmonary aspiration due to gastric distention.

 - Auscultate abdomen for bowel sounds to check the presence of peristalsis and ability of GI tract to digest nutrients.